una-auxme/paf/doc/development/linter_action.md

 The actions uses the same linters described in the section [Linting](./linting.md).

-Event though the linters are already executed during commit, the execution on pull request ensures that nobody skips the linter during commit.
+Event though the linters are already active during development, the execution on pull request ensures that nobody skips the linter during commit.

 ## Pull requests